rpeleias-v1/spring_boot_actuator_talk/first-handson/README.md

 <h2>First Project Hands on - Spring Boot Actuator 1.X Setup</h2>

 In this first Hands on, Spring Boot Actuator Setup will be shown.
-Also, obligated Spring Boot MVC Dependency will be steup as pre requisite for success Actuator avalability.
+Also, required Spring Boot MVC Dependency will be setup for success Actuator execution.

 <h3> Hands on flow:</h3>